 The Columbia Bugaboot Plus III Omni Heat is a winter hiking boot perfect for dry snow and moderate conditions.

 Outfitted with 200-grams of Omni-Heat insulation, this winter hiker provides relatively decent warmth into the negative temperatures.
 The laces wrap around the shaft of the boot to lock in warmth while the Omni-Heat technology does a great job keeping in heat.
-That said, the sole isn't as thick as the Keen Durand Polar, our Editors' Choice winner nor is it as insulated (400 grams vs. 200 grams).
+That said, the sole isn't as thick as the Keen Durand Polar, nor is it as insulated (400 grams vs. 200 grams).
 All in all, this warm winter hiking boot performs similarly to the Kamik Momentum and is rated to -25 degree by Columbia.

 Featuring an overlay with a combination of leather and nylon, this boot is indeed water resistant but not waterproof.
 The rubber outsole is waterproof, but the waterproofing ends where the outsole meets the laces of the boot.
-While testing it hiking through a river and in our water tests, water entered readily at point where the outsole meets the laces.
+While testing it hiking through a river and in our water tests, water entered readily at the point where the outsole meets the laces.
 As a result, we can't recommend this "waterproof" product for super wet weather.
 It earns a low score of five out of ten for weather protection.
-That said, it protected well up to 11 inches in tall snow drifts and kept our feet dry in snow.
+That said, it protected well up to 11 inches in tall snow drifts and kept our feet dry in the snow.

 All other hiking boots like the Keen Durand Polar and North Face Chilkat III performed better, waterproofing throughout the shaft of the boot.
 Also, both hiking boots stayed dry while hiking for hours in the snow.
 The Columbia Bugaboot Plus III sadly became saturated after hiking for two hours in wet conditions and wasn't as nearly as waterproof as other winter hiking options.
 Though in dry conditions, it did just fine.